ably/docs/gatsby-toolchain/src/components/blocks/wrappers/README.md

 The advantages are that:
 1. They do not lock in the data provided at the time the Component is wrapped
-2. They can access hooks without misnaming them to look like real Components
+2. They can access hooks without misnaming them to look like plain Components

 The drawbacks are that they are more verbose and more magical than HOCs:
 1. It is not obvious that something is being done to the wrapped component